MorphiaOrg/morphia-docs/content/morphia/2.4/queries.md

 title: "Queries"
 weight: 110
 ---

-Morphia provides [Query<T>](javadoc/dev/morphia/query/Query.html) class to build a query and map the results back to instances of your entity classes and attempts to provide as much type safety and validation as possible.
+Morphia provides the [Query<T>](javadoc/dev/morphia/query/Query.html) class to build a query and map the results back to instances of your entity classes and attempts to provide as much type safety and validation as possible.
 To create the `Query`, we invoke the following code:

 ```java